afoerst/CS101/README.md

 LEARN HTML: go to w3schools.com (click top left HTML for a free tutorial)

+Go to https://github.com/St-Bonaventure-University/portfolio-template for your starter template

+Copy website with green "code" button

+TERMINAL: go to folder where all your repositories (repos) are.
+TERMINAL: git clone Ctrl-v

+Go to a window with your files.
+Copy all files and folders from your newly created repo into your original repo.
+Open up index.html and now you see the current version.
+Happy editing!

 If you get tired of your template, go to